Upham Parish, New Brunswick

-Upham is a civil parish in Kings County, New Brunswick, Canada.
+Upham is a geographic parish in Kings County, New Brunswick, Canada.

-For governance purposes it forms the local service district of the parish of Upham, which is a member of Regional Service Commission 8 (RSC8).
+Prior to the 2023 governance reform, it formed the local service district of the parish of Upham, which was a member of Kings Regional Service Commission (RSC8).

 Origin of name

 The parish was probably named in honour of Joshua Upham, Loyalist military commander and later judge on the Supreme Court of New Brunswick.
 Members of the Upham family settled in the area after Joshua's death.

 History

 Upham was erected in 1835 from Hampton Parish.
 It included Hammond Parish.

 In 1858 Hammond was erected as its own parish.

 The parish's boundary was rewritten in 1897, probably causing some change.